Paideieitor/PW2Code/README.md

   - You can check the item IDs for the new items in ``BattleUpgrade.h``
   - Known Issues:
     - Items don't currectly have the correct sprites
+### Move Expansion (BETA)
+  - The data of every single move from Gen6, Gen7, Gen8 and Gen9 has been added to the game
+  - Known Issues:
+    - All new moves use the *Pound* animation
+    - Especial secondary effects have not been implemented yet

 ## How to Install
 ### Installing tools